beingmeta/httpload/README.md

  1. Implement CSV output for statistical and graphical treatment of the test results.

  2. Implement a single URL target given on the command line.
+For now the `httpload-single` shell script is a stopgap solution for such.

  3. Implement
     [`epoll(7)`](https://secure.wikimedia.org/wikipedia/en/wiki/Epoll)